UMich-CURLY/DRIFT_Website/_pages/Tutorials.md

 For more detailed information on the DRIFT library, see the <a href="https://umich-curly.github.io/DRIFT_Website/doxygen/html/index.html" target="_blank">core DRIFT documentation</a>.

 ## Finding Code
-DRIFT Source code is on Github: https://github.com/UMich-CURLY/drift.
+DRIFT Source code is on Github: <a href="https://github.com/UMich-CURLY/drift" target="_blank">https://github.com/UMich-CURLY/drift</a>.
 Issues can also be opened there.

 ## Introduction